-You can get medicine by mail to terminate a pregnancy by contacting AidAccess.org.
-You do NOT need to be in a state that allows abortion.
-You do NOT need to be pregnant already in order to obtain pills.
-You do NOT need to tell a doctor you took them, or inform an emergency room if you have or believe you are having a complication.
+People can get medicine by mail to terminate a pregnancy by contacting AidAccess.org.
+They do NOT need to be in a state that allows abortion.
+They do NOT need to be pregnant already in order to obtain pills.
+They do NOT need to tell a doctor they took them, or inform an emergency room if they believe they are having a complication that requires follow up care.
+Be prepared to wait a few weeks to receive medicine.

-If you are being investigated for a bad pregnancy outcome, click here.
+If you are being investigated for ANY bad pregnancy outcome, click here.

 If you are looking for the closest legal abortion clinic, click here.

-If you want to speak to someone because you are miscarrying – either naturally or because of medication, click here.
+If you want to speak to someone because you are miscarrying – either naturally or because of medication, and you want to be certain your experience is occuring safely, or you have other medical questions, click here.

 INFORMATION SHOULD NEVER BE BANNED.